huwan/PaperRenamer/README.md

 * [libjpeg](http://www.ijg.org/), a free library for JPEG image compression.
 * [libpng](http://libpng.org/), the free reference library for reading and writing PNGs.
 * [LibTIFF](http://www.libtiff.org/), a library for reading and writing TIFF.
+* [pdfrw](https://github.com/pmaupin/pdfrw), a pure Python library that reads and writes PDFs.

 ## License